Eden Shopping Centre: Construction

 The bid for the contract was won by Stannifer, the construction arm of Multiplex UK.
 Despite some initial uncertainty when it emerged that Multiplex UK was in financial difficulties related to its rebuilding project at Wembley Stadium, the construction work began in September 2005.
 Construction was scheduled to begin on 5 September, but there was a delay due to incomplete paperwork, and building work began properly on 30 September.
-Demolition work started in August, beginning with Iceland.
+Demolition work started in August, beginning with the Iceland supermarket.

 The site for the new complex was to be just south of Oxford Road, a dual carriageway section of the A40 on two flat car parks.
-The centre would also extend over the site of the old bus station and combine the existing Octagon Centre, which would be renamed as the Eden Centre.
+The centre would also extend over the site of the old bus station and combine the existing Octagon Centre, which would be merged into the new centre.

-The Tesco store remained in position throughout, a decision which was criticised as the centre had to be built around the store.
-The Tesco building has been considered by some to out of place, compared to the new, modern-looking buildings.
+The Tesco store remained in position throughout, after the company challenged a compulsory purchase order made by Wycombe District Council in 1997 that had been confirmed by the then Secretary of State for the Environment, Transport and the Regions, John Prescott.
+The result was that the new centre was built around it.

 Construction of the new shopping centre began in October 2005 and was to take about two and a half years.
 While Eden was being built, the fencing around the site contained 'vision holes' so that visitors could see the progress being made.
 Car parking in the town was affected by the works, as Bridge Street car park was closed.
 Some roads were also closed or partly closed.

 A new multi-storey car park was built to connect with the existing Newlands Car Park which was refurbished.
 The old bus station which had been viewed as dangerous at night due to poor lighting was replaced by a new 18-bay station with direct access to the shops.
 This opened in July 2006.